kojq/gal/README.md

 # Activity

+Current Status:

-Current Status: **Active Development**
+**Active Development**

+Status Reason:

-Status Reason: There are little to no structural changes; changes primarily consist of adding package names or QOL developments
+There are little to no structural changes.
+Changes primarily consist of adding package names or QOL developments.

 Possible Status: